Like many graduate students, Dorien Llewellyn wanted to earn his master’s degree, but he still needed to work full-time.

 Unlike most graduate students, Llewellyn’s full-time job is training and competing as an elite world-ranked water skier.

-Llewellyn enrolled in the University of Louisiana at Lafayette’s online M.S. in Systems Technology, allowing him to earn his graduate degree from his home in Florida while leveraging his physics and skiing background to develop new protective wear as part of this culminating project.
+Llewellyn says enrolling in the University of Louisiana at Lafayette’s online M.S. in Systems Technology, allowed him to earn his graduate degree from his home in Florida while leveraging his physics and skiing background to develop new protective gear as part of his master's project.

 The search for his perfect fit